opensearch-project/data-prepper/docs/configuration.md

 * `privateKeyPassword` string password for private key within keystore.
 Optional, defaults to empty string
 * `serverPort`: integer port number to use for server APIs.
 Defaults to `4900`
 * `metricRegistries`: list of metrics registries for publishing the generated metrics.
 Defaults to Prometheus; Prometheus and CloudWatch are currently supported.
+* `metricTags`: map of metric tag key-value pairs applied as common metric tags to meter registries.
+Defaults to empty map.
+The maximum number of pairs is limited to 3.
+Note that `serviceName` is a reserved tag key with `DataPrepper` as default tag value.
+Its value could also be set through the environment variable `DATAPREPPER_SERVICE_NAME`.
+If `serviceName` is defined in `metricTags`, the value will overwrite those set through the above mechanism.

 Example Data Prepper configuration file (data-prepper-config.yaml) with SSL enabled: